The down and dirty guide to eliminating unwanted adult content

 Unwanted adult content on your paper.li can be like an unpleasant slap in the face.
 Here at paper.li, we have filters in place to filter out unwanted adult articles.

-You may have noticed that when you created your paper, the "adult" Topic Section is by default, unselected.
+You may have noticed that when you created your paper, the "adult" Category is by default, unselected.
 Unfortunately, by not checking "adult", we can not guarantee that all adult material (especially photos and videos) will be blocked.
 Why is this?

 "Adult" Photos and Videos